 Democratic Teaching Strategy

-1. Discussion Method: Under this method, an oral conversation about a topic takes place between students and teachers.
-The discussion method develops the thinking and communication power which results in the development of a higher level of the cognitive and affective domain.
+- Discussion Method: Under this method, a conversation about a topic takes place between students and teachers.
+The discussion method develops the thinking and communication power, which results in the development of a higher level of the cognitive and affective domains.
 This method is suited to all subjects teaching except maths, art, music, and dance.

-2. Heuristic Method: Under this method, a teacher raises a problem in front of the student and also guides him.
-The students are able to solve the problem after gaining knowledge through self-study, self-learning, investigation and research.
+- Heuristic Method: Under this method, a teacher raises a problem in front of the student and also guides him.
+The students can solve the problem after gaining knowledge through self-study, self-learning, investigation and research.

 Child Development & Pedagogy Well-Versed Syllabus